Among the cruise capital of the world is Florida's underrated cruise port that usually has the cheapest prices

 Recommended hotels include:

-Some hotels will offer a shuttle service to the terminal on embarkation day, but we still recommend using a rideshare service, as you will have flexibility on the timing.
+Some hotels will offer a shuttle service to the terminal on embarkation day, but we still recommend using a rideshare service as you will have flexibility on the timing.

 Which Royal Caribbean ships sail from Port Tampa Bay?

+One of the best parts of cruising out of Tampa is getting to sail under the iconic Sunshine Skyway Bridge to enter the Gulf of Mexico.
 However, this bridge can only accommodate ships that measure 180 feet from the top of the waterline.
-For this reason, Royal Caribbean uses Port Tampa Bay for its Vision and Radiance class of ships.
+For this reason, Royal Caribbean uses Port Tampa Bay for its Vision and Radiance Class ships.

-Where to Watch a Sailaway
+Where to watch a sailaway

 The closest viewing spot you’ll find is at the cruise terminal.
-Port Tampa Bay allows you to walk right up near the ships, for an unforgettable view.
+Port Tampa Bay allows you to walk right up near the ships for an unforgettable view.

 If the ship is leaving from Terminal 2, you can walk over to the Sparkman Wharf to take in the view, while grabbing a drink from the beer garden or a bite to eat from one of the many food stands.